01 of 11

-If you don't like the idea of using heavily scented commercial fabric softeners, but want softer clothes, white distilled vinegar acts as a natural fabric softener and leaves no residue on laundry.
+If you don't like the idea of using heavily-scented commercial fabric softeners, but want softer clothes, distilled white vinegar acts as a natural fabric softener and leaves no residue on laundry.
 Just add one-half cup to the final rinse cycle.

 If you do like a light scent, add a couple of drops of an essential oil like lavender to the bottle of vinegar.